 1. Improves Circulation

 Massage stimulates blood flow, which helps deliver oxygen and nutrients to fatigued muscles while aiding in the removal of waste products like lactate.
 While the body naturally clears lactic acid quickly, this circulation boost may support an overall faster recovery process.
+By increasing the volume of blood moving through your tissues, you’re essentially giving your muscles the ‘premium fuel’ they need to repair themselves.
+This improved transit system ensures that repair cells reach the micro-tears in your muscles much more efficiently than they would with rest alone.

 2. Reduces Muscle Tension and Stiffness